Solar in Renton, WA: 2026 Cost, Savings & Payback

 Does Renton have net metering?

-Is solar worth it in Renton, WA?
+Is solar worth it in Renton, WA in 2026?